 Truckee Roundhouse is a community-created, community-run, community-benefiting non-profit makerspace located at the Truckee-Tahoe Airport.
 In our 4,800-square-foot renovated storage hanger, we offer five fully functioning shops -- Wood, Metal, Textiles, Ceramics, and Technology with high-quality tools, including cutting-edge CNC machines such as a Laser Cutter, Plasma Cutter, and 3D printers.
 We are almost entirely volunteer-run, with 45 volunteers who staff the front desk, maintain tools and machinery, orient members, and together give 7,630 hours annually.

-Since our opening in December 2016, we have been bringing community together, making a positive impact on education, youth development, and the arts.
+Since our opening in December 2016, we have been bringing the community together, making a positive impact on education, youth development, and the arts.

-YOUR GIFT SUPPORTS
+YOUR GIFT SUPPORTS:

-Youth and Community Enrichment Programs
+Education and Community Enrichment Programs

 We offer need-based scholarships and subsidized memberships.
 As a nonprofit, we must raise the funds to offer scholarships or discounted rates because our costs are real, and your donations helps us do this.

 We strive to be an inclusive, accessible resource for all members of our community.
 We understand the cost of living is high in our area and seek private and grant funding to keep our monthly membership rates affordable for all.

 The Roundhouse is a non-profit makerspace that supports the teaching, learning, and practicing of a wide variety of crafts, skills, technologies, and arts in the Truckee-Tahoe community.

 We achieve this by providing accessible resources -- tools and teachers and programs -- in a collaborative environment.
 We are a community-run, community-benefiting organization that is enriching lives with professional and recreational education programs for adults and youth.